Can You Take Glue On A Plane? 2023

 Here is the short answer.

-You can take glue on a plane in both carry-on and checked baggage if it is not flammable, even though large containers of glue will need to follow the TSA liquids rules when transported in carry-on baggage.
+You can take glue on a plane in both carry-on and checked baggage if it is not flammable, even though large containers of glue will need to follow the TSA 3-1-1 liquids rule when transported in carry-on baggage.

-In this post we’ll cover everything you need to know about taking glue on planes in both carry on and checked baggage.
+In this post I will cover everything you need to know about taking glue on planes in both carry on and checked baggage.

 Let’s dive right in.